Writing

 So the ideation surface gets weirdly thin.
 The team is technically surrounded by evidence, but the evidence is not operational.

-I want an ideation system, not an idea machine
+I want an ideation system

-An AI-native ideation system should start by gathering the right judgment layers.
+An AI-assisted ideation system should start by gathering the right judgment layers.
 UX heuristics catch the classic interface failures: unclear status, hidden affordances, weak error recovery, mismatched mental models, overloaded memory, dead-end flows.
 Behavioral science adds a different lens: motivation, friction, habit, cognitive load, timing, salience, default effects, loss aversion, trust calibration.

 HCI research adds the interaction layer that product teams often flatten: how people form mental models, how they recover from uncertainty, how automation changes attention, how explanations shape trust, how adaptive interfaces can help or overwhelm, how collaboration changes when an AI system becomes a participant instead of a tool.